top of page

 • Female Genital Mutilation (FGM).

-• Exploitation including theft, fraud, sexual (include sexploitation), forced marriage, forced labour through modern slavery and / or human trafficking.
+• Exploitation including theft, fraud, sexual (including sexploitation), forced marriage, forced labour through modern slavery and/or human trafficking.

-• Grooming (e.g. for a sexual, criminal or radicalisation intent).
+• Grooming for example, for a sexual, criminal, or radicalisation intent.

 • Self-harm such as neglecting to care for personal hygiene, health, or surroundings.